christofolo/christofolo.github.io/musictheory.md

 In music, we say "E is a 5th above A."

 What is the 3rd note above G?
+It is B because G is 1 in this example.

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 | - | - | - | - | - | - | - | - |
 | G | A | B | C | D | E | F | G |

-B is a 3rd above G.
+B is a third above G.

 When counting half-steps, always start from 0.
 For example, let's take the A to E example.
 How many half-steps apart are those notes?
 It's easy to see this on the guitar.
 Look at the A Major scale here: